 The Process Explained

 This method of call routing is particularly useful in evenly distributing the workload among agents or phone lines.
-By rotating the calls through a predefined sequence, it prevents any single resource from being overwhelmed while ensuring that all available resources are utilized efficiently.
+By rotating the to route incoming calls through a predefined sequence, it prevents any single resource from being overwhelmed while ensuring that all available resources are utilized efficiently.

 Key Components of Round Robin Call Routing